 I know, not the most fun topic.

 What are they, exactly?
-There is a website dedicated to these creepy little creatures called Dustmites.org.
-They define dust mites as "microscopic creatures that live in your bedding by the millions and cause allergies."
+DustMites.org defines dust mites as "microscopic creatures that live in your bedding by the millions and cause allergies."

-Geraniol, the primary component in Palmarosa essential oil (Cymbopogon martini var. motia) was proven in a 2008 research study to be one of the most effective essential oil constituents for controlling dust mites (which can aggravate respiratory allergies) and is considered more effective than DEET (1).
+Geraniol, the primary component in Palmarosa essential oil (Cymbopogon martini var. motia) was proven in a 2008 research study to be one of the most effective essential oil constituents for naturally reducing dust mites (which can aggravate respiratory allergies) and is considered more effective than DEET (1).

-To fight dust mites with essential oils, I suggest using a simple linen spray made with Palmarosa and Lavender.
+To naturally reduce dust mites with essential oils, I suggest using a simple linen spray made with Palmarosa and Lavender.

 Dust Mite Linen Spray

 I recommend making a fresh bottle every few weeks, since it's not made with a preservative.

 1. Jeon JH, Kim HW, Kim MG, et al (2008) Mite-control activities of active constituents isolated from Pelargonium graveolens against house dust mites.
 Journal of Microbiology and Biotechnology 18(10):1666-1671